fra82/nlp-utils/rtdoc/index.md

 The resources / models needed to execute this code as well as the explanation of how to use this library in your (Maven) Java project can be found at [How to import NLP-utils in your code](Import.md).
 Here also the [NLP-utils Javadoc](http://backingdata.org/nlp-utils/doc/) is available.

-Please, consider that the code in the repo is not optimized nor extensively tested.
+You can find the source code at: <a href="https://github.com/fra82/nlp-utils" target="_blank">https://github.com/fra82/nlp-utils</a>: consider that the code in the repo is not optimized nor extensively tested.
 For any issue please send an email to fr.ronzano AT gmail.com.